opencypher/morpheus/README.md

 We are planning to:
 - Support more Cypher features
-- Make CAPS easier to use by offering it as a Spark package or inside of a notebook
+- Make CAPS easier to use by offering it as a Spark package and by integrating it into a notebook
 - Integrate with existing Spark libraries via the DataFrame API
 - Support importing graphs from more external sources
 - Offer a pluggable data source interface